Proper time expansions and glasma dynamics: Machine learning

 In fig.~\ref{fig-ML2} we show the graph of $A_{TL}$ to 12th order including the two machine learned coefficients.
 The graph shows the expected convergence properties of the expansion.
 The largest time at which the 12th order result can be trusted is approximately $\tau\approx 0.65$~fm.

 To further test our method we have tried to learn the ratios in eq.~(\ref{magic}) instead of using them.
-To do this we repeat the process we used to learn the numerator coefficients, but this time we learn the denominators.
-To eighth order we have \bea \{d_0,d_2,d_4,d_6,d_8\} = \{15.9773, -29.6759, 42.6822, - 49.2686, 50.4716\}\,. \eea We use $d_{10}=-47$ and $d_{12}=50$ for the base numbers of the unknown coefficients $d_{10}$ and $d_{12}$ and we have checked that results are insensitive to these values.
-As before, we remove any results for which the coefficents do not alternate in sign, or if the absolute value of any coefficient is greater than $10^{7}$.
+To do this we repeat the process we used to learn the numerator, but this time we learn the denominator.
+The coefficients of the polynomial to eighth order are \bea \{d_0,d_2,d_4,d_6,d_8\} = \{15.9773, -29.6759, 42.6822, - 49.2686, 50.4716\}\,. \eea We use $d_{10}=-47\pm 3$ and $d_{12}=50\pm 4$ for the base numbers of the unknown coefficients $d_{10}$ and $d_{12}$ and multiply by random numbers from a normal distribution as before.
+We remove any results for which the absolute value of any coefficient is greater than $10^{7}$.
 To evaluate the success of the calculation we find the ratios $n_i/d_i$ and compare with eq.~(\ref{magic}).
 We calculate both the average and median of the learned ratios.
 The results are shown in table~\ref{make-ratio}.
 The median values agree with the theoretical results to fairly high accuracy up to 12th order.
 As expected, the average values are reliable only for small values of $i$.